-Then, the fifth word of the Savior was his thirst; "he said, I thirst."
-I passed by the literal meaning of that, and come to it spiritually, "I thirst."
+Then, the fifth word of the Saviour was his thirst; "He saith, I thirst."
+I pass by the literal meaning of that, and come to it spiritually-"I thirst."
 He had thirsted all his lifetime for God; he had thirsted all his lifetime for our welfare; and now his thirst was more intense than ever.
 I thirst for the entire destruction of sin; I thirst for victory over death; I thirst for the complete salvation of my people; I thirst for God.
-I long now to accomplish the work; I long now to end the scene; I long now to endure the last agony; I long now to quench the last spark; I long now to meet and rollback the last wave; and I now thirst to be with my Father.
-I think that is the meaning; and I am sure, if he thirsted to the end, and thirsted to be with God, I say, if the dear Savior did this, it is by him that we do the same thing; that is, we thirst for God.
-And oh!
-Happy for us when we are so spiritually minded that we feel after all, whatever providential favors the Lord may bless us with, they are all fleeting, and all mere vapors and mere toys, in comparison of the one uninterrupted scene of the fullness of joy, pleasures for evermore, in his presence, so as to participate with Christ in this, and to say we thirst for God.
-Ah!
-That very thing which the natural man wishes to get away from, the natural man says "Ah!
-That dreadful death, spoils everything!
-That dreadful judgment to come spoils everything!
-That dreaded eternity to come spoils everything!"
-And I will not contradict you, sir.
-If you are a prayerless man, Sir, you are right, death will spoil everything with you; judgment will spoil everything with you; eternity will spoil everything with you.
-But if, on the other hand, you are a Christ seeking man, a God seeking man, if you are thirsting for God, however, at present, you may be in the dark as to the truth, if you have an abiding concern in your soul, and are thirsting for God, then he who has given you a little light, will give you more light yet; he was given you a little acquiescence with the way of salvation, will give you more; and then, so far from death spoiling everything with you, it will be gain; so far from judgment spoiling everything with you, it will be your coronation day; and so far from eternity spoiling everything with you, it will be that long, that endless day, wherein there shall be no sorrow, no pain; where in perfection in you, round about you, and with you, will exist untarnished and untarnishable, and that forever.
-Ah!
-That the soul in contrast between the man wending his way to hell, and the man that is brought out of the paths of sin and death to the knowledge of the Lord Jesus Christ!
+I long now to accomplish the work; I long now to end the scene; I long now to endure the last agony; I long now to quench the last spark; I long now to meet and roll back the last wave; and I now thirst to be with my Father.
+I think that is the meaning; and I am sure, if he thirsted to the end, and thirsted to be with God,-I say, if the dear Saviour did this, it is by him that we do the same thing; that is, we thirst for God.
+And oh! happy for us when we are so spiritually-minded that we feel, after all, whatever providential favours the Lord may bless us with, they are all fleeting, and all mere vapours and mere toys, in comparison of that one uninterrupted scene of fulness of joy, pleasures for evermore, in his presence, so as to participate with Christ in this, and to say we thirst for God.
+Ah! that very thing which the natural man wishes to get away from-the natural man says, "Ah! that dreadful death spoils everything!-that dreadful judgment to come spoils everything!-that dreadful judgment to come spoils everything!-I will not contradict you, sir.
+If you are a prayerless man, sir, you are right,-death will spoil everything with you; judgment will spoil everything with you.
+But if, on the other hand, thou art a Christ-seeking man, a God-seeking man-if thou art thirsting for God-however, at present, you may be in the dark as to the truth, if you have an abiding concern in your soul, and are thirsting for God-then he who hath given you a little light, will give you more light yet; and he who hath given you a little acquaintance with the way of salvation, will yet give you more; and then, so far from death spoiling everything with you, it will be gain; so far from judgment spoiling everything with you, it will be that long, that endless day, wherein there shall be no sorrow, no pain; wherein perfection in you, round about you, and with you, shall exist untarnished and untarnishable, and that for ever.
+Ah! the solemn contrast between the man wending his way to hell, and the man that is brought out of the paths of sin and death to the knowledge of the Lord Jesus Christ!